Frequently asked questions

 What are the requirements for authenticating a community account?

 This depends on how the organization has configured its Hub community settings.
-These settings allow community administrators to require new members to use an email address or a Facebook, Apple ID, Gmail, or GitHub account when creating a new account.
+These settings allow community administrators to require new members to use an email address or a Facebook, Apple ID, Google, or GitHub account when creating a new account.
 Your organization can also configure the community sign-in prompt with their SAML providers, custom terms and conditions, and additional text, such as a welcome message or next steps.

 How can new members be added or invited to the community organization?